shaikabdulsajidali/Clone/README.md

-this is a Tesla Clone
+this is a Tesla website Clone